TrevorMartz/TrevorMartz.github.io/README.md

 -   unit tests
 -   lint rules
 -   typescript
--   storybook
+-   storybook?
--   styles???
+-   more styles
--   navigation
+-   mobile navigation
 -   theming -- added but need to make sure it is used everywhere
 -   translation?
--   show off things? examples?
--   favicon
+-   dark mode

 #### Components to make